 multi-instrumentalist, composer, producer, and masterful creative improvisational performer from Detroit

 Rafael Statin aka Leafar is one of those rarest of multi-instrumentalist who can combine great passion, intellectual discipline, and a spiritual fire that is evocative of great artistic creativity.
 He has so far established himself as a remarkable composer and musician not defined by any one particular genre or style.
-Appearing as Leafar, a pseudonym created by Rafael in order to further free his music and himself from trap establishments of being boxed in only as a saxophonist jazz musician.
+Appearing as Leafar, a pseudonym created by Rafael in order to further free his music and himself from the establishments of being boxed in only as a saxophonist.
 As Leafar he is unconstrained to completely utilize his experimental mind & soul.

 Rafael Statin has had the greatest privilege of sharing the performance space among some of greatest creative artist and musicians on the scene today including the 7x grammy (4x emmy) awarded bassist Robert Hurst III, jazz master Reggie Workman (bassist of John Coltrane & Art Blakey), drum legend Jeff “Tain” Watts, NEA Jazz master Jimmy Owens, Detroit Trumpet legend Marcus Belgrave, Grammy awarded producer/ musician Kamau Kenyatta, drummer/producer Greg Hutchinson, and Detroit experimental hip-hop producer Sterling Toles to name a few.